shcaba/Sebastes_melanops_WA/Document/_main.md

 Recommended avenues for research to help improve future Black Rockfish stock assessments:

 1. Continue to develop the nearshore fishery-independent survey, as the other available surveys provide week information for the trend in the population.
 2. Improve understanding of broader ecosystem considerations within the context of Black Rockfish (and other nearshore species) management.
 Evaluate and develop linkages between Black Rockfish population dynamics and environmental, oceanographic, and climate variables.
 In particular, develop multi-scale models (e.g., species distribution models) that can evaluate spatial patterns (e.g., multi-use areas or closures to fishing) and climate impacts (e.g., growth or distribution shifts) for vulnerable nearshore species.
-Utilize the growing body of ecosystem information available for the California Current Large Marine Ecosystem, as exemplified in the PFMC IEA report.
+Utilize the growing body of ecosystem information available for the California Current Large Marine Ecosystem, as exemplified in the PFMC Integrated Ecosystem Assessment (IEA) report.
 3. Continue work on the investigation into the movement, behavior or mortality of older (> age 10) females to further reconcile their absence in fisheries data.
 In particular, conduct genetics studies on fish observed off of the continental shelf (middle of the gyre and at sea mounts) to determine their association with the nearshore stocks.
 4. Continue to build evidence for appropriate natural mortality values for females and males.
 This will help resolve the extent to which dome-shaped age-based selectivity may be occurring for each.
 5. Continued consideration of historical catch reconstruction, specifically where there are periods of uncertainty.
 6. Stock structure for Black Rockfish is a complicated topic that needs further analysis.
 How this is determined (e.g., exploitation history, genetics, life history variability, biogeography, etc.) and what this means for management units needs to be further refined.
 This is a general issue for all nearshore stocks that likely have significant and small scale stock structure among and within states, but limited data collections to support small-scale management.
 7. Conduct early life history studies that provide a better understanding of the ecology and habitats of Black Rockfish from settlement to age-1.
+8. Simulation analyses or make a standard sensitivity exploration to examine circumstances in which options for treatment sex data for composition data are preferable under Option 1 or 2 treating them as separate or Option 3 treating them as combined and preserving sex ratio within samples.
+Such studies should aim to provide criteria for their application to inform guidance in the PFMC’s Groundfish  Terms of  Reference and Accepted Practices documents.
+9. Further evaluation of temporal and spatial variability in biological and functional maturity may facilitate accounting for uncertainty or help account for trends and identify drivers.
+Data informing the functional maturity ogive were collected during a period of extreme variability in ocean conditions and further examination of the drivers of variability observed may prove beneficial.
+10. Compare trends in abundance and patterns of recruitment across species to examine commonalities, differences and their causes may help inform accounting for environmental determinants.
+11. Explore how best to account for variance in catch history to help reflect the full degree of uncertainty in the assessment.
+12. Re-examine  methods to generate estimates of abundance from the WDFW Tagging Program using approaches used for similar data sets from analogous studies in Oregon.

 <!--chapter:end:40management.Rmd-->